snijplank/travian-pythonbot/README.md

 ## Configuration

+All runtime configuration is read from `API_based_automations/travian_bot/config.yaml` (single source of truth). `.env` is no longer used for overrides.

 - Farm list configurations are stored in `database/farm_lists/`
 - Raid settings are stored in `database/raid_plans/`
 - Village and player information is stored in `database/identity.json`